 Austria TTC for Men & Women

-A 200hr certified Yoga & Traditional Tantra Teacher Training for Men & Women
+A 200hr Yoga Alliance certified traditional Yoga & Tantra TTC for Men & Women.

 A unique course to learn how to teach Tantra/Hatha Yoga, Pranayama and Meditation.
 This 200hr Yoga Alliance internationally certified course will further deepen your practice and spiritual development by offering the ancient Tantric practices of fire ceremony, yantra & mantra meditation.
 The course is also infused with a devotional teachings and activities from Bhakti Yoga and various themed dance journeys which bring a heart centred approach to the training.
 The course is supported by an Indian spiritual master who has guided many Westerners in Traditional Tantric practices.